 Arms control negotiations and agreements, pursued soberly and without illusions, are an important part of our overall national security policy.
-We should be willing to enter into arms control negotiations and seek agreements when they serve our national security objectives.
-At the same time, we must recognize that arms control agreements are not an end in themselves but are, in combination with continued efforts by the U.S. and its Allies to maintain the military balance, an important means for enhancing national security and global stability.
-We must make clear to the allies as well as to the USSR that our ability to reach satisfactory results will inevitably be influenced by the international situation, the overall state of US-Soviet relations and the difficulties in defining areas of mutual agreemnt with an adversary who often seeks unilateral gain.
-However, we should not assume that ongoing arms control negotiations will give us leverage sufficient to produce Soviet restraint on other international issues.
+The U.S. should be willing to enter into arms control negotiations and seek agreements when they serve our national security objectives.
+At the same time, Arms Control agreements are not an end in themselves but are, in combination with continued efforts by the U.S. and its Allies to maintain the military balance, an important means for enhancing national security and global stability.
+The U.S. must make clear to the allies as well as to the USSR that our ability to reach satisfactory results will inevitably be influenced by the international situation, the overall state of US-Soviet relations and the difficulties in defining areas of mutual agrement with an adversary who often seeks unilateral gain.
+It should not be assumed that ongoing arms control negotiations will give us leverage sufficient to produce Soviet restraint on other international issues.

 U.S. arms control proposals should be consistent with necessary force modernization plans and should seek to achieve balanced, significant, and verifiable reductions to equal levels of comparable armaments.
-The START and INF proposals we have tabled meet these criteria and would, if accepted by the Soviets, help ensure the survivability of our nuclear deterrent and the viability of NATO's conventional defenses and thus enhance the national security of the U.S. and its Allies and reduce the risk of war.
-While the commencement of these negotiations served to somewhat reduce public pressure on us and on Allied Governments for early arms control agreements with Moscow, in the absence of progress in START and INF we should expect that pressure to grow.
+The START and INF proposals the U.S. has tabled meet these criteria and would, if accepted by the Soviets, help ensure the survivability of our nuclear deterrent and the viability of NATO's conventional defenses and thus enhance the national security of the U.S. and its Allies and reduce the risk of war.
+While the commencement of these negotiations served to somewhat reduce public pressure on us and on Allied Governments for early arms control agreements with Moscow, in the absence of progress in START and INF such pressures can be expected to grow.
 This is particularly relevant in INF as we near deployment dates for Pershing II and GLCMs in Europe.